stiggg/xi-error-bundle/README.md

 }
 ```

-By default, the developer sees the original exception message when in "test" or "dev" environment, and end-user sees some more general error message in other environments.

 ## Assertions

 This bundle includes assertion component & service.
 The component can be used on it's own.
 The service does automatic assertion logging.